 }

-Code examples
+Code Examples

-User Info API allows access to basic user information and is used to integrate Snapplify Access into your own applications.
+The User Info API allows access to basic user information and is used to integrate Snapplify Access into your own applications.

 curl -H 'Accept: application/json' \